 Instructions:

-3. Add the water little by little until a soft dough is formed (you may not need all the water).
-Knead lightly and let stand for at least half an hour.
+3. Gradually add the water to the mixture, a little at a time, until a soft dough forms.
+You may not need to use all of the water.
+Knead the dough lightly and let it stand for at least half an hour.

-4. Divide into small balls of 1 ½ inches wide and stretched with a rolling pin on a floured surface or between waxed paper until a thin disk is formed.
-With a knife make two slits in the middle to prevent dough from inflating while it cooks.
+4. Divide the dough into small balls, each about 1 ½ inches wide.
+Roll out each ball with a rolling pin on a floured surface or between sheets of waxed paper until a thin disk is formed.
+Use a knife to make two slits in the middle of each disk to prevent the dough from inflating while cooking.

-5. Fry in hot oil turning once to leave a brown both sides.
-Drain on paper towels.
-If you want you can sprinkle salt, but is not necessary.
+5. Fry the disks in hot oil, turning once, until both sides are golden brown.
+Drain the fried disks on paper towels.
+If desired, sprinkle with salt, but it is not necessary.

 Again, truly I tell you that if two of you on earth agree about anything they ask for, it will be done for them by my Father in heaven. - Matthew 18:19